Andrea Natale: Personal life

 In September 2020, he claimed that his daughter was "attacked" by Black Lives Matter protesters while at a stop light in Baltimore.
 However, 9-1-1 emergency call recordings and police body camera footage indicated that squeegee boys offered to clean the daughter's car windows, and that her boyfriend engaged the teens in a physical and verbal assault after threatening them with a knife.
-Natale later doubled down on his claims before deleting his Twitter account and issuing a note stating his words were misinterpreted.
+Natale later doubled down on his claims before deleting his Twitter account and apologizing.

 Honors

 Natale has received many awards for his clinical work and commitment to teaching, including the following: